Five Reasons Why You Should Be Wearing Safety Glasses

 You know the risks and the reasons why, but let’s face it.
 Historically, safety glasses haven’t held the spotlight for the height of fashionable accessories.
 Lucky for you, times have changed.
 Stoggles exist to bring together style and safety because if you don’t feel great in your safety glasses, you probably aren’t going to wear them.

-Available in two different frame shapes, two different frame sizes, and numerous color options, Stoggles gives you the ability to protect your eyes and your stylistic reputation.
+Available in tons of different frame shapes, two different frame sizes, and numerous color options, Stoggles gives you the ability to protect your eyes and your stylistic reputation.
 You never need to feel like a middle school biology student when protecting your eyes.

 The risk to your eyes is real, and it’s important to protect your vision.
 Stoggles give you the safety you need with the wearability you love.